 - Time suggested

 - 1hr 30min

 - Medium.
 Suitable for all ages.
-Moderate fitness required.
-The path is 358m long with 195 steep stairs.
+A moderate level of fitness is required for this tour.
+The path is 358m long with 195 steep steps.

 - Entry fees

 North Glory Cave entry is by guided tour only.
 Tours available during school holiday periods and by prior request.